We use Queensland Orthotic Laboratory which produce the best orthotics in Australia and here's why ...

 QOL are the only laboratory in Australia licenced to fabricate the Richie Brace®.
 The Richie Brace® is a combination of a corrective foot orthotic with ankle braces (AFO).
 The control over the foot with this special brace is nothing short of extraordinary.
 The brace is handmade from a plaster cast of the foot and ankle.
 It requires skill to take the cast and a team of expert technicians to produce the final Richie Brace but they are exceptionally effective, especially for Posterior Tibialis Dysfunction and Acquired Adult Flat Foot.

 In 2018 Allan Donnelly won the Wounds Australia Inaugural Innovation Tank award for a special device for healing wounds under the foot very common in people with diabetes.
 He had made a prototype device that showed promise and convinced the panel of judges that his entry was worth of he award.
 Following the award was a small proof of concept study to take the idea further.
 It was clear from the outset that QOL would be the lab to approach who would have the skill and expertise to develop this device.
 Kent and Chris were able to take Allan’s idea and develop it into a device that is now available to any wound practitioner worldwide.
+More information on the APOLLO orthotic can be found on the QOL website.

 Allan discussing APOLLO with Kent and Chris from QOL